 The Talented Miss Highsmith

 Strangers on a Train was Highsmith’s first novel and a successful film directed by Alfred Hitchcock.
-The homosexuality is even more understate than Ripley, but it’s there, especially in the English version.
-The same attraction/obsession is seen here, but this is a real thriller, full of Hitchcockian tricks:
+The homosexuality is even more understated than Ripley, but it’s there, especially in the English version.
+The same attraction/obsession is seen in Train, but this was a real thriller, full of Hitchcockian tricks:

 Tangerine, by Christine Mangan.
 It is set in the mid 1950s and features two Bennington college women in a one-sided homo-erotic relationship.
 Playing out like a mash-up of Ripley and the film Casablanca , it has all of Highsmith’s tropes: class, repressed sex, impossible triangles, murder and deceit.
 If Highsmith hadn’t handled this plot so well in Ripley, this would have been a good book, but it has trouble standing in the shadow of Highsmith’s masterpiece.